 Before applying legal exemptions to protect your jewelry, you should accurately value each item.
 Keeping your jewelry may come down to providing the bankruptcy trustee with trustworthy evidence of its value.
 One way to do this is to have your gold jewelry appraised as scrap gold.
 The general rule is that the weight and karat of the gold determines its value.
 Ten-karat gold means that it has 42% gold content.
 Fourteen-karat gold is actually 58% pure gold and about 75% of the content of 18-karat jewelry is gold.
 Consequently, a 14-karat gold necklace weighing one troy ounce is worth 58% of the market rate (e.g. 58% of $1,700/ounce means that the necklace is worth $986).

 Gold dealers have costs associated with buying gold and will typically only offer a fraction of the market value.
 One recent investigation found that bids from mail-away gold purchasers can vary from as little as 18% of market value, to a high of 90%!
 Many pawn shops around Louisville, Kentucky openly display what they pay for scrap gold, so choose your appraiser carefully.
 A price that is too low will be disregarded and a value that is too high can put your property at risk.

 If you have expensive jewelry and need bankruptcy relief, speak with an experienced Kentucky bankruptcy attorney and discuss your options.
-In many cases the value of your jewelry can be protected by legal exemptions.
+In many cases, you can protect the value of your jewelry through legal exemptions.
 In unusual cases you may consider filing a Chapter 13 bankruptcy, selling the jewelry before filing, surrendering the jewelry to the trustee, or purchasing the nonexempt equity from the bankruptcy estate.
-Before doing anything, get competent legal advice by calling the O'Bryan Law Offices at 502-400-4020 for a free bankruptcy consultation.
+Before doing anything, get competent legal advice by calling the O’Bryan Law Offices at 502-400-4020 for a free bankruptcy consultation.